Samsung/tizen-docs/docs/platform/what-is-tizen/versions/tizen-6-0-m2.md

 Tizen 6.0 provides a new user experience through device-to-device connectivity and interworking.

-- Web-based device various offloading services
+- Web-based device offloading services

 As the complexity of applications in the web environment increases, a method of maximizing computational power is needed.